vishnuprasadkk/Reddit-Content-Pipeline-Workflow/README.md

 | New link | Continues to Apify scraping |

 ### 6. Reddit Scrape *(Apify — Reddit Scraper Lite)*
 Runs the [`trudax/reddit-scraper-lite`](https://console.apify.com/actors/oAuCIx3ItNrs2okjQ) actor against the Reddit URL.
-Scrapes the post and up to 10 comments using a residential proxy.
+Scrapes the post and up to top 10 comments using a residential proxy.

 ### 7. Get Dataset Items
 Retrieves the results from the completed Apify actor run.